cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 Like you, we're always looking for ways to take our game to the next level, and once upon a time this brought us to reassess our Rails views and Bootstrap front-end code.

-As most Rails projects at the time, the state of things were somewhat of a systematic mess: our Rails helpers had become a dumping ground with no real organization, filled with ugly HTML and CSS classes.
+As most Rails projects at the time, the state of things were somewhat of a mess: our Rails helpers had become a dumping ground with no real organization, filled with ugly HTML and CSS classes.
 Our views were using these helpers, but simply to just hide code away elsewhere without leveraging any techniques to further reusability.
 Our usage of partials vs. helpers was wrong and inconsistent.

 Sound familiar?
 If it doesn't, you may want to check again.

 This flew by for a while, and even though we could've continued to cop out and blame it on the bad reputation that helpers get, we knew there had to be a better way.
 Besides, we were tired of stepping on our own toes when it came to making changes on the front-end.

-Unfortunately, helpers are not widely covered in the community.
+Unfortunately, helpers are not widely covered by the Rails community.
 In general, good view layer architecture is touched upon very little by standard Rails documentation, with much of the spotlight going to the back-end heavy-lifting (controllers, models, migrations, routes).
 That's great and all, but can the front-end get a little love?
 Helpers you'll find documented out there on the internet are simply a mess of functions slung together.

 Once we started seriously working on architecting our half-assed Bootstrap Rails one-method helpers into full-fledged models, we realized what an amazing exercise in Ruby, Rails, and Object Oriented Programming it was.
 And fun as hell to boot!